smrnjeet222/matic-docs/docs/develop/network-details/full-node-binaries.md

 - Heimdall - `journalctl -u heimdalld.service -f`
 - Heimdall Rest Server - `journalctl -u heimdalld-rest-server.service -f`

-Now you need to make sure that **Heimdall is synced** completely and only then Start Bor.
+Now you need to make sure that **Heimdall is synced** completely and only then start Bor.
 If you start Bor without Heimdall syncing completely, you will run into issues frequently.

 - To check if Heimdall is synced
     - On the remote machine/VM, run `curl localhost:26657/status`